Skip to Content

 What License Holders Need To Know

-The REALM Portal will serve as the new online home for all TREC-TALCB license management.
-Everyone will use the same system, but the tools you'll access depends on your license type.
-The following is an overview of what each group can do in the REALM Portal once it's live.
+The REALM Portal will serve as the new online home managing your professional real estate license.
+The following is an overview of what will be available in the REALM Portal for each license type.

 Sales Agents